khushveerk/SEC--Data-Privacy-/Practicals/Practical5.md

 This technique modifies the original data slightly by adding random statistical noise.
 The overall statistical trends in the dataset remain the same, but individual records are altered.

+- The technique operates through several key mechanisms:

+#### • Noise Addition:
+Random values (e.g., from a Laplace or Gaussian distribution) are added to numerical data, allowing aggregate statistics like means and correlations to remain valid while obscuring specific records.

+#### • Data Swapping:
+Values are exchanged between records (e.g., swapping salaries between two employees) to break the link between an individual and their sensitive attribute without altering the data’s distribution.

+#### • Rounding and Binning:
+Numerical data is rounded to a certain precision or grouped into bins to reduce granularity and prevent re-identification.

+#### • Synthetic Data Generation:
+New data points are generated based on the statistical properties of the original dataset, creating a safe alternative for training models or public release.

 - **Example:** Altering a user's exact login timestamp by +/- 15 minutes.
 - **Use Case:** Machine learning model training and the publication of census data.